How to work as a lone worker – and stay motivated

-So, how can you keep motivated as a Remote Worker?
+How to work as a lone worker – and stay motivated.
+So, how can you keep motivated as a Lone/Remote Worker?
 Do you know how to work as a Remote Worker?
-In previous articles we have looked at what does it mean to be a Remote Worker – also known as a Lone Worker, Freelancer, Consultant, Virtual Assistant, VA.
+In previous articles, we have looked at what it means to be a Remote Worker – also known as a Lone Worker, Freelancer, Consultant, Virtual Assistant, or VA.
 Whether you are used to working from home, or the work-from-home concept is new to you, it is true that every self-employed person benefits from improving their self-motivation and self-discipline.

 Being self-motivated is crucial when working from home because for some people spending time alone can be quite isolating.
 This can result in them becoming non-productive.
 Many people will also have difficulty self-motivating themselves if they are not used to working from home or are not used to spending time alone.
 This type of person would benefit more from working in a co-working space or coffee shop environment.
 They would find it more beneficial as they would enjoy the company of others and would not feel so isolated.